10 Must-Read Books for Aspiring Real Estate Moguls

 6. YouTube for Real Estate Agents by Karen Carr

-Video marketing is the most effective marketing strategy that we have right now.
-You don’t have to create a lot of content to be successful on YouTube, but you do have to be consistent and intentional with the content you do create.
-Carr’s book is a fantastic guide for any agent looking to up their content game.
+Video marketing’s like the best thing we got right now.
+You don’t need tons of content to do good on YouTube, but you gotta be consistent and smart about what you make.
+Carr’s book shows any agent how to step up their content game.

 Link: https://www.youtube.com/channel/UC91OljSfJf5lumYpKezR9-A